Yeah, I'm just trying to figure out which soundbites I want to use here as we get started here in the final big hour of broadcast excellence today.

 Hello.

-Yeah, thank you, Rush, for taking all.
+Yeah, thank you, Rush, for taking the call.

 I wanted to ask you a question.